It was September 23rd, just days after the vote on Scottish independence and I was surrounded by people wearing “Motörhead, England” t-shirts.

 You were too young to do the Hamburg circuit?

 Yeah, but I was a close second.
-I saw them at the Cavern, the Beatles.
+I saw them at the Cavern, The Beatles.
 Saw a lot of bands.
-We used to go up there - it was only 16? miles away.
-From North Wales, you know, so we went quite often, hitchhiked and then we’d sleep in half-built building sites, anywhere.
+We used to go up there - it was only 60 miles away [according to Google Maps, Anglesey is 90s miles from Liverpool].
+So we went quite often, hitchhiked and then we’d sleep in half-built building sites, anywhere.
 Liverpool was really jumping in those days.
-Six bands in an evening and they were all good - you don’t get that no more.
+Six bands in an evening and they were all good – you don’t get that no more.

 The Motorhead UK tour is much shorter this year.
 Some people plan their diaries around Motorhead’s November tour – and this year there’s only three dates.